Provision of (emergency) confirmatory laboratory services to FAO member countries

 o MS 5: “Analysing antimicrobial residues in broiler meat at informal market level and developing good practices for personnel at informal markets regarding animal welfare and food safety” by Mr. Noe Chicuate

 Integrated and ongoing:

-See the respective websites: http://vphcap.vet.cmu.ac.th/information.php
+See the respective website: https://vphcap.vet.cmu.ac.th/thesis.html

-Every year, the Institute for Meat Hygiene organises a scientific conference on VPH issues emphasizing in particular the food chain and control measures.
+Every year, the Working Group Meat Hygiene organises a scientific conference on "Meat and Poultry Meat Hygiene".